glentner/SLiPy/README.md

 astrophysics library for Python 3 (G. Lentner, 2015).

 **Projects**
-If your code either makes use of, borrows from SLiPy, a good way to reference this is with a [shield](http://shields.io) in your README file.
+If your code either makes use of or borrows from SLiPy, a good way to reference this is with a [shield](http://shields.io) in your README file.

 [![SLiPy](http://img.shields.io/badge/running-SLiPy-green.svg?style=flat)](http://glentner.github.io/SLiPy)